 The right customer service interview questions and answers can reveal more useful and relevant information about a candidate than their previous work history mentioned in the resume.
-These questions can be divided into several groups:
+Thus, these questions can be divided into several groups:

-The questions related to customer service in general are aimed to determine a candidate’s commitment to the role and help to gain insights about their customer service philosophy.
+The questions related to customer service, in general, are aimed to determine a candidate’s commitment to the role and help to gain insights about their customer service philosophy.
 A candidate should be able to clearly explain the importance and impact of customer service on a company’s growth and bottom line, and provide examples of good and bad service.
-They should also be prepared to talk about what it takes to be a great customer service representative and what is required to succeed in the role.
+Moreover, they should also be prepared to talk about what it takes to be a great customer service representative and what is required to succeed in the role.
 These starter questions can be asked at the beginning of the interview to get the conversation flowing:

 - How do you define customer service?

 - What does good customer service mean to you?

 - What do you enjoy about customer service?